History Park

 Stroll around and imagine yourself growing potatoes or raising chickens as part of a homesteading family.
 Peek through the windows of real 1800s cabins and see other buildings from the ranch like the barn, chicken coop and two-seat outhouse.

-You’ll also see the 1876 Guy Hill schoolhouse at the park.
-It was moved to Golden in 1976.
+You’ll also see the 1876 Guy Hill schoolhouse at the park, which was moved to Golden in 1976, as well as the Native American Arbor, constructed in 2024.

 Hours and Admission